Movoda Manual - Entropy

 “The Fionavar Tapestry” by Guy Gavriel Kay

-I don't recommend this series for younger readers, some of the subject matter is inappropriate for kids.
+I don't recommend this series for younger readers, some of the subject matter is inappropriate for children.

-I read quite a bit of fantasy fiction and sci-fi, and this is my favorite trilogy so far.
-Before reading this series I couldn't have picked just one favorite.
-Kay is remarkably good at provoking an emotional response, and you will truly come to care about the characters in these books.
+I read quite a bit of fantasy fiction and sci-fi, and this is still on of my favorites.
+Kay is remarkably good at provoking an emotional response and getting you to care about the characters.
 The titles in order are The Summer Tree, The Wandering Fire, and The Darkest Road.
+His other books are even better.
+His other books are mostly Historical Fantasy and excellent.
+Tigana is the only one I've gotten to so far though.

 The Burning Heart of Night by Ivan Cat and